-The Babcock Street CRA was established in 1997 and was expanded in 2001 and 2003.
-The area contained within the CRA boundary is approximately 540 acres and is shown on the map in Appendix C.
+Originally established in 1982, the CRA was expanded in 2006 after the completion of a major redevelopment plan amendment.
+The area contained within the CRA boundary is approximately 322 acres and is shown on the map in Appendix C.

-Tax Increment Finance (TIF) revenues have increased modestly by 7% over the last budget cycle.
+Tax Increment Finance (TIF) revenues have increased over the last budget cycle, with an increase of 22%.
+This increase in revenues is attributable to the Highline Residential Mixed-Use Project, and Hotel Melby with taxable assessments of \$26 million and \$25 million respectively.
 Table 1 indicates valuations from the base year and January 1, 2022.
-The current 2022-2023 revenue from tax increment and interest income is \$1,253,980, which supports the current operating budget, CRA projects and CRA programs.
-The CRA is scheduled to spend its resources on large capital projects in fiscal year 2023.
+The current 2022-2023 revenue from tax increment and interest income is \$1,966,915, which supports the current operating budget, CRA projects, and CRA programs.
+The Downtown CRA is scheduled to spend its resources on large capital projects consistent with the adopted Five-Year Capital Plan.